cogent3/cogent3/doc/cookbook/using_likelihood_to_perform_evolutionary_analyses.rst

 Sequentially build the fitting
 ------------------------------

 There's nothing that improves performance quite like being close to the maximum likelihood values.
-So using the ``setParamRule`` method to provide good starting values can be very useful.
+So using the ``set_param_rule`` method to provide good starting values can be very useful.
 As this can be difficult to do one easy way is to build simpler models that are nested within the one you're interested in.
 Fitting those models and then relaxing constraints until you’re at the parameterisation of interest can markedly improve optimisation speed.

 Being able to save results to file allows you to do this between sessions.